philipp089/Home-Assistant-Config/README.md

 ### The Room - Tabs <a href="https://github.com/philipp089/Home-Assistant-Config?tab=readme-ov-file#--tab-overview"><img align="right" border="0" src="https://user-images.githubusercontent.com/66092908/140279500-3e863252-433b-4e6f-8dc4-31b0e351ad69.png" width="22" ></a>

-In my smart home setup, the Room Tab is where I manage my light scenes, scripts, plugs, and media players specific to each room.
-For my lighting, I rely mostly on Philips Hue bulbs connected to a Raspbee II from Dresden Electronics, which acts as my Zigbee Gateway.
-The only exception is an old IKEA Floalt Panel.
-Plus, I've set up voice control through Google Assistant, allowing me to effortlessly command and control all my scenes.
+In my smart home setup, the Room Tab is where I manage light scenes, scripts, plugs, and media players tailored to each room.
+I primarily use Philips Hue bulbs connected to a Raspbee II from Dresden Electronics, serving as my Zigbee Gateway.
+The only exception is an older IKEA Floalt Panel.
+Additionally, I've implemented voice control through Google Assistant (Assist will be integrated in the future), enabling me to effortlessly command and control all my light scenes, scripts, plugs and battery states via voice commands.

 ![01_Room_Tab_Mockup_001_Dark_Mode](https://github.com/philipp089/Home-Assistant-Config/assets/66092908/a43628c8-bb45-42b3-bf07-3475aa7d3ae0)